seatable/s3sync-backup-docker/README.md

 # Follow the prompts to create your rclone configuration.
 # Once completed, display the contents of the configuration file:
 cat /root/.config/rclone/rclone.conf
 # copy the content of this configuration file to the host and safe it as `rclone.conf`.
-It will automatically mounted in the container.
 ```

 For sure you could also create your rclone.conf manually.
 Your rclone.conf should like something like this - just an example.